Monquirasaurus

 The taxon has long been informally identified as a species belonging to the related genus Kronosaurus, even being named Kronosaurus boyacensis in a study published in 1992.
 This identification was due to the fact that the holotype specimen was banned from local access, and the descriptions were published with the help of photos.
-It is not until 2021 that a more complete description of the skeleton is made, confirming that it belongs to a separate genus.
+It was not until 2021 that a more complete description of the skeleton was made, confirming that it belonged to a separate genus.

 The site where Monquirasaurus was discovered is the Paja Formation, that was once an environment containing a vast diversity of marine reptiles, including other large related pliosaurs, such as Stenorhynchosaurus and Sachicasaurus.